Can you believe it?!

 But here is the general way it goes…

-To begin, FIRST, raise the presser foot to OPEN the tension discs and allow the thread to fall in between them!
+FIRST, lift the presser foot to OPEN the tension discs so that the thread to fall in between them!
 Do NOT skip this step!

 Now, here’s how I thread my Janome DC2014…

-In step 4 in the image above, make sure the thread comes up to and fully into the curve of the takeup lever!
+In step 4 in the image above, make sure the thread comes up to and fully into the eye of the takeup lever!
+On some machines the takeup lever is shy and somewhat hidden.

 Okay, you’re almost home…

-When you arrive at the last thread guide by the needle, go ahead and lower the presser foot.
+When you arrive at the last thread guide by the needle (this is the needle bar thread guide), go ahead and lower the presser foot to give yourself a bit more space.

 And then, guide the thread through the tiny eye of the needle from front to back.
-Or, you could use the automatic needle threader if you have one!
+Or, you could use the automatic needle threader if you have one (see how in the next section)!

 I know that it seems like a lot of steps.
 But once you’ve done it 10 times, you’ll see how simple threading your machine is.